Susan Holt

-Susan Holt (born April 22, 1977) is a Canadian politician and former businesswoman, who has served as the 35th premier of New Brunswick since November 2, 2024, and has been the leader of the New Brunswick Liberal Association since August 6, 2022.
+Susan Holt (born April 22, 1977) is a Canadian politician and businesswoman, who has served as the 35th premier of New Brunswick since November 2, 2024, and has been the leader of the New Brunswick Liberal Association since August 6, 2022.
 She has served as the MLA for Fredericton South-Silverwood since 2024.
 Previously, she was the MLA for Bathurst East-Nepisiguit-Saint-Isidore and as the leader of the Opposition from 2023 to 2024.
 She is the first woman to become premier of New Brunswick.

 Early life and career

 Susan Holt was born on April 22, 1977 in Fredericton, New Brunswick.
 She grew up in Fredericton where she attended French immersion school and became fluently bilingual in English and French.
 She attended Queen's University in Kingston, Ontario, where she graduated with a degree in chemistry in 1999 and one in economics in 2000.

 Prior to entering politics, Holt worked in Fredericton, where she served as chief growth officer for software testing companies PLATO Testing and PQA, and served as president and CEO of the New Brunswick Business Council.
 In 2015, Holt was appointed by Premier Brian Gallant to serve as chief of business relationships on the New Brunswick Jobs Board secretariat, and simultaneously served as senior economic development advisor to Gallant.
 Holt ran as the Liberal candidate in Fredericton South in the 2018 New Brunswick general election, losing to New Brunswick Green Party leader David Coon.